 - How do I know if my collector rings/commutator would benefit from Cutsforth™ Online Truing?

 When you experience excessive brush vibrations (> 6 Mils), arcing, grooving, or photographing (also called imaging, ghosting or footprinting) on your ring or commutator.
 One or more of these issues likely makes your collector rings a good candidate for Online Truing.

 - How long has Cutsforth™ been performing Online Truing?

-Our company has performed our Online Truing process on hundreds of rings and commutators since 1991.
+Our company has been performing our Online Truing process on rings and commutators since 1991.